Edit

 When using this option, the server will allow any client's IP address to make only a configurable number of concurrent requests.
 Any additional requests that exceed the specified limit will be denied.

-A simple way to test this feature is to set the maximum number of concurrent requests to 2 by either using UI or by executing appcmd command:
+A simple way to test this feature is to set the maximum number of concurrent requests to 2 by executing appcmd command:

 %WINDIR%\system32\inetsrv\appcmd.exe set config -section:system.webServer/security/dynamicIpSecurity